DFE-Digital/teaching-vacancies-design-history/app/posts/2021-07-21-search-form-updates.md

 ---
 title: Updating the search for a job form
 description: Usability improvements to the search form on the service start page.
 date: 2021-07-21
+tags:
+  - general_updates
+  - searching_for_a_job
 ---

 {% from "figure/macro.njk" import appFigure with context %}